 Do the background work

 Before you come up with the perfect memorable, catchy-but-not-too-cheeky name, back up a second.
 Take out your brand statement (or work through crafting one if you haven’t yet), know your ideal client in detail, and also know your points of view and your points of difference.
 You want to know both how you fit in with your industry and how you stand out from other coaches.
 With this information in place, finding the right name is less like an impossible cryptogram in another language and more like a fun, intriguing, easily assembled jigsaw puzzle.
-You have all the inspiration, now take a look at other names out there and brainstorm your own.
+You have all the inspiration, now take a look at other nutrition coach business names out there and brainstorm your own.

 Differentiate yourself, but not too much